Testimonials

 Distance: 6.2 miles | Ascent: 2385 feet | Distance: 2385 feet (may vary)

-Starting from the cobbled streets of Dent, our trail takes us to the summit of Whernside (2,410ft), the highest of The Yorkshire Three Peaks, which include Ingleborough (2,372ft) and Pen-y-ghent (2,277ft).
+Our trail takes us to the summit of Ingleborough (2,372ft), one of the Yorkshire Three Peaks, which include Whernside (2,410ft) and Pen-y-ghent (2,277ft).
 Every year, thousands of fell walkers take part in The Three Yorkshire Peaks challenge to complete the ascent of all of these peaks within 12 hours.
 Our hike today is more leisurely, but no less spectacular.
-Highlights include the Whernside Tarns and excellent views across the Yorkshire Dales.
+Following our hike, we will take a short transfer to our hotel.
+(BSD)

 Having lived in Malham for a decade, American travel writer Bill Bryson had a particular fondness for this part of the Dales:.